 Customer must retain ticket stub to enter on rescheduled date.

 If a customer cannot attend the rescheduled event, the ticket holder must retain the ticket(s) for use toward ticket purchase for next year's event.
 Customer is responsible for any difference due to price increases, account fees, etc. All sales are final.
 No refunds.
 NHRA is not responsible for lost or stolen tickets.
 Credentials will not be honored.

 16) What items are prohibited inside the gates?

-- Alcohol (not permitted to enter or exit the gates)
+- Alcoholic beverages (not permitted to enter or exit the gates)